TuyaInc/tuyasmart_home_ios_sdk/en/resource/Timer.md

 | -------------- | ----------------------------- |
 | TuyaSmartTimer | Device and group time feature |

+## Version Imprint

+A new set of timing interfaces has been added from version 3.18.0 to solve the problems of the old interface, see [Old version interface](https://github.com/TuyaInc/tuyasmart_home_ios_sdk_doc/blob/feature/doc_standard/en/resource/Timer.md)

+The new timer apis are all in `TuyaSmartTimer.h`,

+The old time apis are in `TuyaSmartTimer+TYDeprecatedApi.h`

+Compared with the old version of the interface, the new version of the interface has the following updates:

+- Add or update the timer interface to set the timer switch state

+- Provide interface for batch modification of timer status
+- Fix the problem of the failure of the old version to close the timer categories
+- Provide category timers delete function

+**Upgrade suggestion**

+The old interface is no longer maintained, and it is recommended to upgrade to the new interface.
+The upgrade needs to replace the entire set of timing interfaces.
+Using the old version of the interface to set the timing can still be obtained through the new version of the timer list.

 ## Add Timer Task

 > Up to 30 timers per device or group